-Nutritional Science offers two tracks: The Physiology & Metabolic Biology track prepares students to perform research on the delivery of nutrients from foods to cells, and on the function of nutrients in energy metabolism.
+Nutritional Science offers three tracks: The Physiology & Metabolic Biology track prepares students to perform research on the delivery of nutrients from foods to cells, and on the function of nutrients in energy metabolism.
 The Dietetics track prepares students for a career as a Registered Dietitian.
 The Toxicology track provides a specialization in molecular toxicology to prepare students for a variety of careers combining biology and computer science.

 Society and Environment introduces students to the main approaches to environmental social sciences, including how social science tools and theories can contribute to understanding environmental problems.

-Consistently placed at the top of national rankings, CNR’s graduate programs allow students to form partnerships with faculty working at the leading edges of their fields.
+Consistently placed at the top of national rankings, Rausser’s graduate programs allow students to form partnerships with faculty working at the leading edges of their fields.

-At UC Berkeley, graduate programs are run by academics departments .
-The College of Natural Resources houses four academic departments and the Energy and Resources Group, a unique interdisciplinary graduate group.
-Even at—especially at—the graduate level in CNR, we value investigating how inter-related concepts intersect in a single area of study.
+At UC Berkeley, graduate programs are run by academic departments.
+The Rausser College of Natural Resources houses four academic departments and the Energy and Resources Group, a unique interdisciplinary graduate group.
+Even at—especially at—the graduate level in the College, we value investigating how inter-related concepts intersect in a single area of study.
 Understanding the bigger picture allows us to make a positive impact on the world.